 Planning your locations in advance can help you stay up-to-date with inventory and streamline marketing.
 Find local food truck festivals, special events, and areas with lots of foot traffic that are popular with your target market.

-The marketing and sales portion of your business plan should detail how you’ll communicate with potential customers to sell food.
+Your business plan’s marketing and sales portion should detail how you’ll communicate with potential customers to sell food.
 Your marketing plan may include listing on food truck finders, local advertising, and social media or search marketing.

 Financial Plan and Funding